anatol/booster/docs/manpage.md

  * `modules_force_load` list of module names that are forcibly loaded during the boot process before switching into user-space.
 Any module in this list automatically added to the image so there is no need to duplicate it at `modules` property.

+ * `append_all_modaliases` is a boolean flag that instructs booster to add all hosts's module aliases to the booster image.
+This flag is useful for debugging boot timeout issues when some important modules are missed from the image.
+Setting the flag to `true` will help to print module names for aliases that were requested by kernel but missed in the image.

  * `compression` is a flag that specifies compression for the output initramfs file.
 Currently supported algorithms are "zstd", "gzip", "xz", "lz4", "none".
 If no option specified then "zstd" is used as a default compression.

  * `mount_timeout` timeout for waiting for the root filesystem to appear.
 The field format is a decimal number and then unit number.
 Valid units are "s", "m", "h".
 If no value specified then default timeout (3 minutes) is used.
 To disable the timeout completely specify "0s".